NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Double
      - "auto"
      - Multiplier on the hot water usage that can reflect, e.g., high/low usage occupants.
 If not provided, the OS-HPXML default (see `HPXML Water Fixtures <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-water-fixtures>`_) is used.
+   * - ``general_water_use_usage_multiplier``
+     - false
+     -
+     - Double
+     - "auto"
+     - Multiplier on internal gains from general water use (floor mopping, shower evaporation, water films on showers, tubs & sinks surfaces, plant watering, etc.) that can reflect, e.g., high/low usage occupants.
+If not provided, the OS-HPXML default (see `HPXML Building Occupancy <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-building-occupancy>`_) is used.

 .. _household_has_tribal_persons: